 - skin cancer

 The organisations we have mentioned in the box on the right will provide you with more information about symptoms and treatments.
-Always consult your GP if you are worried.
+Always see your GP if you are worried.

 - Diet – It is believed that the foods we eat are responsible for up to a third of deaths from cancer.
 Red or processed meat is linked with certain cancers, whereas having a healthy diet high in fibre with plenty of fruit and vegetables can reduce your risk of developing cancer.

 - Lifestyle – Giving up smoking is the best way to reduce your risk of cancer.
 Staying out of the sun or using sunscreen as much as possible is also very important.
 Never use a sun bed and cut down your alcohol intake.
-Minimise HRT use and avoid harmful substances such as asbestos, and unnecessary radon gas and x-rays.
+Minimise Hormone Replacement Therapy (HRT) use and avoid harmful substances such as asbestos, and unnecessary radon gas and x-rays.

 - Exercise – Maintaining a healthy body weight through keeping physically active can reduce the risk of cancers such as of the breast, bowel and kidney.

 - Pay attention to your body – if you develop new or persistent symptoms, for example, unexplained weight loss, a persistent cough, unexplained pain or swelling, or persistent heartburn it may be time to visit your GP.
 It may be nothing to worry about but it is best to check.

 - Self-examination – Checking your body for early signs of cancer such as lumps could be a lifesaver.

 - Attend screening programmes – each programme is specific and enables early detection and treatment of cancer.